 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses and the disclosure of contingent assets and liabilities in the financial statements.
-Our most significant estimates relate to the following:
+Our critical accounting estimates relate to the following:

-- Revenue recognition, net of returns and allowances; - Sales discounts and allowances; - Allowance for uncollectible trade receivables; - Valuation of excess and obsolete inventory; - Goodwill and other long-term assets valuation; - Product warranty obligations; - Litigation and loss contingencies; - Deferred tax assets and the related valuation allowance; - Unrecognized tax benefits; and - Valuation of assets and liabilities related to acquisition.
+- Sales discounts and allowances;

+- Goodwill and other long-term assets valuation;

+- Product warranty obligations; and

+- · Unrecognized tax benefits.